 Pancreatic Acinar Atrophy

 This disorder of the pancreas affects around 1 in 5 German Shepherd dogs.

-It prevents the small intestine absorbing fats properly, so that young dogs fail to thrive and grow normally.
+It prevents the small intestine from absorbing fats properly, so that young dogs fail to thrive and grow normally.

 Although we know it is a hereditary genetic disorder, there isn’t a test for carrier dogs yet.